rrag/react-stockcharts/docs/md/COMING-SOON.md

 1. Explore removal of svg mode & all svg components completely, so this becomes a canvas only library (Tentative)
 1. Detailed documentation of each component and its props
-1. Explore spliting project into multiple modules, one for each type of indicator, chart type
+1. Explore splitting project into multiple modules, one for each type of indicator, chart type
 1. use d3 v4 individual modules

 ## Sometime in the future....